 I mean, does going to the optometrist count as being news worthy?
 Because I am going to tomorrow and I am pretty sure I am getting yet another pair of sunglasses.
 I have an addiction.

-Similarly I am addicted to nachos.
+Similarly, I am addicted to these Quick Sheet Pan Nachos.

-I swear we eat them all the time.
+Quick Sheet Pan Nachos are so simple to make that we eat them all the time.
 I could do a year of weekly nacho recipes.
 I won’t, but you get point. (hopefully!)

 Nachos are just so great for lunch, dinner, or a to enjoy while watching your favorite team.
 They regularly grace our table when we have a lot going on and I can’t deal with cooking so I just toss them on a sheet pan and in the oven for everything to warm up and the cheese to melt.